yellowdog/python-examples/README.md

 By default, the operation of all commands is configured using a **TOML** configuration file.
 TOML v1.1.0 is supported, allowing multi-line tables, etc.

-The configuration file has three possible sections:
+The configuration file has four possible sections:

 1. A `common` section that contains required security properties for interacting with the YellowDog platform, sets the Namespace in which YellowDog assets and objects are created, and a Tag that is used for tagging and naming assets and objects.
 2. A `workRequirement` section that defines the properties of Work Requirements to be submitted to the YellowDog platform.
 3. A `workerPool` section that defines the properties of Provisioned Worker Pools to be created using the YellowDog platform.
 (This can be substitued by a `computeRequirement` section if instance provisioning is all that's required.)
+4. A `dataClient` section that configures the remote data store used by the `yd-upload`, `yd-download`, `yd-delete`, and `yd-ls` commands.

 There is a documented template TOML file provided in [config-template.toml](config-template.toml), containing the main properties that can be configured.